-With audio and video, keep in mind that, while subtitles, closed captions (CC), or transcripts may help you to recognize some words, they are often generated by an automated tool, and may not be accurate.
+With audio and video, keep in mind that while subtitles, closed captioning (CC), or transcripts may help you to recognize some words, they are often generated by an automated tool, and may not be accurate.
 They can also deprive you of an opportunity to practice your comprehension skills and to prove to yourself what you can do.
 When you are listening, remember that people use filler words, in the same way as we use terms such as “um” and “ah” when we speak English.
 These words don’t mean anything, but they help people gather their thoughts and formulate what they want to say.
 Listen for the filler words that native speakers use.
 You can use these words when you speak in the language.

 The first time, look at the content in a general way, to get the overall meaning.

 - What is one idea you can take away?

 - If there are pictures, how do they help you to understand?